-Spiritual or religious activities are seldom recognized as an important aspect of life or included in individual planning for people with intellectual and/or developmental disabilities.
+Spiritual or religious activities are seldom recognized as an important aspect of life or included in individual planning for people with IDD.
 Some individuals may need assistance to participate in their chosen spiritual activities or faith communities.

-Individuals with intellectual and/or developmental disabilities and their families also face a mixed response from faith-based communities, even though many faith communities have established model programs and strategies for including people with disabilities.
+Individuals with IDD and their families also face a mixed response from faith-based communities, even though many faith communities have established model programs and strategies for including people with disabilities.
 Spiritual resources and faith communities are an underused resource in the community for people to exercise choice, develop relationships and social networks, demonstrate respect for cultural and family backgrounds, and serve others.

 - Spirituality, spiritual growth and religious expression that respect a person’s history, tradition and current preferences are rights that must be honored by service systems and faith-based communities, as should the choice not to participate.

 - Spirituality is an important part of human experience that may be expressed both through religious practice and through other spiritual activities which carry personal meaning and reflect the person’s values;